The Ankha intro has been released at Sillyventure! It’s my first VGA demo on Atari ST (and as far as I know, the very first VGA demo on ST ever).

-What I did is that without looking for the vertical frequency, I wait for vsync at init, then setup Timer B to fire a bit before vsync, then wait for vsync, and setup the timer B again to fire a bot before vsync.
+What I did is that without looking for the vertical frequency, I wait for vsync at init, then setup Timer B to trigger an interrupt a bit before vsync, then wait for vsync, and setup the timer B again to trigger the next interrupt a bit before vsync.
 I took 60Hz as a reference vertical sync.

-Of course this may be problematic if a blitter transfer or Timer A is running : miss vsync and you missed one frame.
+Of course this may be problematic if a blitter transfer or Timer A is running : miss vsync and you miss one frame.

 Another way would be to poll the vsync bit during the main loop, but this was not possible for Ankha intro because of the streaming audio.